conda-forge/mypy-feedstock/README.md

 Add type annotations to your Python programs, and use mypy to type check them.
-Mypy is essentially a Python linter on steroids, and it can catch many programming errors by analyzing your program, withoutactually having to run it.
+Mypy is essentially a Python linter on steroids, and it can catch many programming errors by analyzing your program, without actually having to run it.
 Mypy has a powerful type system with features such as type inference, gradual typing, generics and union types.